AmericoAugusto/Meadowlark-project/README.md

+# Meadowlark Travel project
-# A project following the examples of Ethan Brown's programming with node and express
+## i'm doing this project in order to learn more about node and react following the Ethan Brown's book: web programming with node and express.